 Fredette has become what Stephen Curry was a few years back, what Chris Jackson was a few more years back, what Pete Maravich and Rick Mount were many years back: a basketball folk hero.
 I'm plagiarizing myself here, but whenever a phenomenon like this arrives on the scene it's more than worth repeating.
-There are guys like LeBron and Jordan and Wilt who find new vectors and blow the game wide open.
+There are guys like LeBron and Jordan and Wilt who blow the game wide open.
 And there are guys like Fredette and Curry and Jackson who solve the game as it is, who don't invent new angles so much as master the ones already there, and with a touch of that old carnival-midway spirit.
 You worship the former.
 You fall in love with the latter.

 Look at what Fredette did last night: 47 points on just 28 shots (6-for-9 from three and 9-for-9 from the line).
 He scored with that shrug of a jumper of his — he pulls the shot from his ear, like a coin trick — and he scored with those clever little flips around the basket.
 Maybe he's not yet NBA material, but anyone who calls him unathletic has an impossibly pinched definition of the word.
 He knows how to create space for himself, and he finishes at the rim extraordinarily well for a guard.
 If that isn't "athleticism," then I'm Billy Paultz.